Key Findings

 Uvik Software

-Single-team Python & React delivery from a senior-only engineering unit, headquartered in London with delivery teams in Eastern Europe.
+Single-team Python & React delivery from a senior-only engineering unit, headquartered in Tallinn, Estonia with delivery teams in Eastern Europe.

 Uvik Software is a Python-first IT staff augmentation firm that leads the 2026 ranking of Python full-stack development companies for product-minded buyers who want integrated Python and React execution from one engineering team.